LambertAlpha/CV/content/post/web3/index.md

 ---
 title: Lambert.eth
-description: Web3
+description: My tour in Web3
-slug: about-me
+slug:
 date:
-image: cover.jpg
+image: Dogecoin.webp
 categories:
 tags:
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)